MostRam/AIC_labs/Mini_Project/Fully-Differential_Folded_Cascode_OTA/README.md

 ## part 2 OTA Design
 In Part 2 we used Knowledge to design fully-differential folded cascode OTA and learned
-- How to design a fully-differential folded cascode OTA meeting desired specifications. and this is screenshot of the design
+- How to design a fully-differential folded cascode OTA meeting desired specifications.<br>
+and this is screenshot of the design <br>
 ![screen shot of OTA design](.image/OTA.png)

 ## part 3 Open-Loop OTA Simulation (Behavioral CMFB)
 In Part 3 we used cadence&Virtuoso to simulate our Open-Loop OTA (Behavioral CMFB) and learned
 - How to set the CM output voltage of a fully-differential OTA with an ideal CMFB circuit.
-- How to simulate the small-signal differential characteristics of a fully-differential folded cascode OTA in open-loop configuration with an ideal CMFB circuit. and this is screenshot of the behavioral OTA
+- How to simulate the small-signal differential characteristics of a fully-differential folded cascode OTA in open-loop configuration with an ideal CMFB circuit.<br>
+and this is screenshot of the behavioral OTA <br>
 ![screen shot of behavioral OTA](.image/bahav_CMFB.png)

 ## part 4 Open-Loop OTA Simulation (Actual CMFB)
 In Part 4 we used cadence&Virtuoso to simulate our Open-Loop OTA Simulation (Actual CMFB) and learned
 - How to design a CMFB circuit.
 - How to set the CM output voltage of a fully-differential OTA with an actual CMFB circuit.
-- How to simulate the small-signal differential characteristics of a fully-differential folded cascode OTA in open-loop configuration with a real CMFB circuit. and this is screenshot of the Actual CMFB
+- How to simulate the small-signal differential characteristics of a fully-differential folded cascode OTA in open-loop configuration with a real CMFB circuit.<br>
+and this is screenshot of the Actual CMFB <br>
 ![screen shot of Actual CMFB](.image/CMFB.png)

 ## part 5 Closed Loop Simulation (AC and STB Analysis)